sap-tutorials/eda/tutorials/prepare-hub/prepare-hub.md

 Among the artifacts provided by SAP products and that are described in the SAP Business Accelerator Hub:

-- APIs
+- APIs.

-- Events
+- Events.

-- Business objects
+- Business objects.

-- CDS views
+- CDS views.

-- Business add-ins (BAdIs)
+- Business add-ins (BAdIs).